dragonhlf8/Quantum-CRACKER/README.md

 The requirements are inside the notebook .
 _________________________________________________________________________________________
-i hope somone of you will donate 1NEJcwfcEm7Aax8oJNjRUnY3hEavCjNrai for my Quantum Project
+i hope somone of you will donate 1NEJcwfcEm7Aax8oJNjRUnY3hEavCjNrai The Quantum Project .

 //////////////////////////////////////////////////////////////////////////////////////////
 ------------------------------------------------------------------------------------------